dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 ::

 But there are two downsides to this:
-- First, they only exist where kernel developers have added them.
+- First, **tracepoints only exist where kernel developers have added them**.
 If you need visibility into something that is not supported by the listed tracepoints, you either go through the long process of proposing a new tracepoint upstream (and convincing Linus to accept it), or use an alternative technique.
-- Second, they’re not always ideal for high-performance use cases — we’ll dig into that shortly.
+- Second, they’re **not always ideal for high-performance use cases** — we’ll dig into that shortly.

 ## eBPF Raw Tracepoint

 Raw tracepoints may look similar to regular tracepoints, since both correspond to events you can see under `/sys/kernel/debug/tracing/available_events`.
 The difference lies in how eBPF attaches to them.

-Regular tracepoints go through the perf events subsystem, which prepares a structured context for the eBPF program.
-Raw tracepoints bypass perf entirely and hook directly at the "tracepoint site".
+Regular tracepoints go through the perf events subsystem, which prepares a structured context for the eBPF program, while raw tracepoints bypass perf entirely and hook directly at the "tracepoint site".

 As a result, raw tracepoints don’t provide a pre-built context struct.
 Instead, an eBPF raw tracepoint program receives its arguments in a minimal form via struct `bpf_raw_tracepoint_args` and must interpret them manually.

 And because no extra work is done to package fields, raw tracepoints typically [run faster with less overhead than regular tracepoints](https://lwn.net/Articles/750569/).

-Another (rather large) difference is that, when you create eBPF raw tracepoint program in the kernel, there’s actually no static defined tracepoints on single syscalls but only on generic `sys_enter`/`sys_exit`.
+And if you missed it above, when you create eBPF raw tracepoint program in the kernel, there’s actually no static defined tracepoints on single syscalls but only on generic `sys_enter`/`sys_exit`.

-Therefore, if we want to act on specific syscall kernel event, we need to “filter” by syscall ID inside our Raw Tracepoint eBPF program.
+Therefore, if we want to act on specific syscall kernel event, we need to “filter” by syscall ID inside our raw Tracepoint eBPF program.

 ```c [trace.c]{1,3-8}
 SEC("raw_tracepoint/sys_enter")